CIEMAT-Neutrino/SCINT/docs/Libraries.rst

 .. autoclass:: lib.vis_functions.vis_var_hist
 .. autoclass:: lib.vis_functions.vis_two_var_hist

-Finally we can print the statistics of the variables stored in the dictionary.
+Finally, we can print the statistics of the variables stored in the dictionary.
 .. autoclass:: lib.vis_functions.print_stats

 ---------------------------------------------------------------------------------------------------------------------------------------------